Gula Gula

-Gula Gula is an album by the Sámi singer Mari Boine, recorded in 1989 and released on the Iđut and Virgin labels.
-It provided her breakthrough, making her internationally famous; it was followed by numerous other albums.
-It won a Norwegian Grammy award in 1989.
-Boine appeared on the album as "Mari Boine Persen", her Norwegian name; on later albums she used her Sámi name only.
+Gula Gula: Hør Stammødrenes Stemme ("Listen, Listen: Hear the Voice of the Foremothers") is an album by the Sámi singer Mari Boine, recorded in 1989 and released on the Iđut label.
+It provided her breakthrough, making her internationally famous.
+It won a Spellemannprisen (Norwegian Grammy award) in 1989.
+Boine appeared on the 1989 version as "Mari Boine Persen", her Norwegian name; on later versions she used her Sámi name only.

-The album was further released in 1991 by Atlantic (91631) and in 1993 by Real World Records (62312).
-An extended CD with bonus tracks was released by EmArcy/Universal (0177812) in 2000.
+Boine sings in a joik style, recalling traditional Sámi singing, on the album.
+Scholars have noted her Sámi background and the album's feminist message and its apparently ethnic sound, while debating the music's specific connection to Sámi tradition or ethnicity.